WaleedHany/IFCImporter/README.md

 # IFC Web Editor

-Simple IFC web editor, an experimental prof of concept, aiming to provide simple editing functionalities using IFC.js library, using THREE.js and IFC.js.
-This project is experimental and still in progress, and still open to adding more functionalities
+Simple IFC web editor, an experimental prof of concept, aiming to provide simple editing functionalities using IFC.js library, using THREE.js and IFC.js and vanilla javascript This project is experimental and still in progress, and still open to adding more functionalities